Ksarelto/nodejs2022Q2-service/README.md

 ## Testing

+If you use detached mode after you run **docker-compose** you can use the same terminal for testing, if you use common mode so you should open additional terminal and run command for testing there.

 After application running open new terminal and enter:
 To run all tests without authorization

 ```